Ghent is a lively city with so many things to do. If you want to truely discover the city, you'll need a few days to really see it all.

 Another hidden gem is the Hotel D'Haene Steenhuyse.
 Not a hotel, but an 18th century "city palace".
 Visit the ballrooms, the beautiful salons and climb the wooden staircases.
 Free to visit during the weekends only!

-Ghent has more than just the Old Town.
-Discover our student district, with some great architectural gems: De Krook (new public library), the winter circus and the book tower on just a few hundred meters from each other.
+Discover our student district with some architectural gems: De Krook (public library), the Winter Circus and the Book Tower on just a short walk.

-Did you like the STAM museum?
-Then dive into our industrial heritage and visit the Museum of Industry.
+If you want to dive into our industrial heritage, visit the Museum of Industry.

 Beer: Waterhuis aan de Bierkant, De Trollenkelder, Gruut (brewery), Artevelde (brewery), Barazza